A-M-D-R-3-W/SmartSnip/README.md

 ### Starting the Application

-To start SmartSnippingTool, use the following command from the root directory of the project:
+To start SmartSnip, use the following command from the root directory of the project:

 ```bash
 python main.py